pocketbase/pocketbase/.github/SECURITY.md

 The entire OAuth2 flow relies that the application server (PocketBase) trusts the configured OAuth2 vendor.
 If you suspect that an OAuth2 vendor is malicious and cannot be trusted then you MUST NOT use that OAuth2 vendor at all and you should report it.

-If someone is able to tamper with the OAuth2 responses then the entire OAuth2 flow can be thrown out of the window because they will be practically able to authenticate as any of your existing users and the eventual avatar url probing request is the least of your problem.
+If someone is able to tamper with the OAuth2 responses then the entire OAuth2 flow can be thrown out of the window because they will be practically able to authenticate as any of your existing users and the eventual avatar URL probing request is the least of your problem.

-_Nonetheless, in future PocketBase releases there will be [extra `localhost` domain like checks](https://github.com/orgs/pocketbase/projects/2/views/1?pane=issue&itemId=159545722) when assigning the OAuth2 avatar url to a `file` field that will further minimize the risk of internal network probing requests in case of a vulnerable OAuth2 provider._
+~Nonetheless, in future PocketBase releases there will be [extra `localhost` domain like checks](https://github.com/orgs/pocketbase/projects/2/views/1?pane=issue&itemId=159545722) when assigning the OAuth2 avatar URL to a `file` field that will further minimize the risk of internal network probing requests in case of a vulnerable OAuth2 provider.~ _Done._
 </details>

 <details>